FAIRmat-NFDI/nomad-perovskite-solar-cells-database/docs/index.md

 <div markdown="block">

 ### Explanation
-- [Perovskite composition data schema] (explanation/perovskite_composition_schema.md).
+- [Perovskite composition data schema](explanation/perovskite_composition_schema.md).
 Explanation of the data fields
 - [Perovskite Ions data schema](perovskite_ions_schema.md).
 Explanation of the data fields related to perovskite ions
 - [Additives and Impurities data schema](additives_and_impurities.).
 Explanation of the data fields related to additives and impurities
 The explanation [section](explanation/explanation.md) provides background knowledge on this plugin.